Dynamic Discount Value Builder

 Voucher redemption quantity

-Returns voucher's redemption limit.
+Returns the voucher's redemption limit.

 Voucher Redemption Quantity Operand Example in Formula Builder